Joshua Zelesnick

 Hello.
 I’m Josh.

 I write poetry and essays and have published some of them.
 My first full length collection of poems was a finalist for two prizes and will be published by Finishing Line Press in January, 2025.
-I live in the East Liberty neighborhood of Pittsburgh with my wife and two kids in a co-housing community called Borland Garden.
-Recently, I was able to wade right into a waterfall and even stand behind it--one of my most favorite things to do in the world.
-The air feels sacred, hollowed, like spells should be cast there.
+You can pre-order the book right now for a discount.
+Scroll down or go to the “Book” tab to buy.

 Black Instagram Logo